-The College has a Peer on Peer Abuse policy which covers harmful behaviours students may perpetrate or be a victim of online.
+The College has a section on Child on Child Abuse in its Child Protection Policy which covers harmful behaviours students may perpetrate or be a victim of online.
 The College will report to police and Children's Social Care any incident of online sexual abuse.
 The College uses the youth service of the Royal Borough of Windsor and Maidenhead to support and educate individuals who are perpetrators or victims of online peer on peer abuse.